Data-Culpa/jsontrace-upload/README.md

 ### Usage:

-1. Create a bucket in [JSON Trace](https://demo.jsontrace.com/#buckets) by clicking 'create new bucket' if you don't have one.
+1. Create a bucket in the [JSON Trace CLI view](https://demo.jsontrace.com/#buckets) by clicking 'create new bucket' if you don't have one.
 If you already have an empty bucket or if you have too many buckets, you cannot create a new bucket.

 ![screenshot](https://raw.githubusercontent.com/Data-Culpa/jsontrace-upload/main/readme-images/jt-upload.png)